Creating coloured hyperlinks in an index in a PDF file

 Setting up Word to use the macro

-The macro is simple, and sometimes applies the style 'cross-reference' to digits that should not be or will not be hyperlinks:
+The macro sometimes incorrectly applies the style 'cross-reference' to digits that will not be hyperlinks:

 To set up Word